Stux6-Technology/CMSSW-Development-project/CalibPPS/AlignmentGlobal/test/README.md

  - `config_reference_cff.py` - configuration (Event Setup) for the reference dataset
  - `input_files_reference_cff.py` - file with vstring of ROOT input files for the reference dataset
  - `run_distributions_reference_cfg.py` - process configuration for `PPSAlignmentWorker`.
 Produces a standard ROOT file with reference histograms for the horizontal alignment.
+ - `test_configger.py` - It analyses all script data and logs it to the main log.
 ### Test dataset
  - `config_cff.py` - configuration (Event Setup) for the test dataset
  - `input_files_cff.py` - file with vstring of ROOT input files for the test dataset